Hi, everyone. Today, I will guide you some information about setting Express framework.

 npm install

-When we want to use both morgan
+When we want to use both morgan (default in express) and winston package, we will refer to this link.

 The above steps are the skeleton to install express framework.
 Now, you can confidently code your project.